Jerey/mara-x-meter/README.md

 - A reed sensor
 - An e ink display (I chose the Waveshare 4.2 module with two colors)
 - A mara-x
+- A supercapacitor (~ 5F or bigger)
+- A resistor (~ 5Ω)

+> I used two supercapacitors with 2.7V and 10F in Series - as this results in a higher voltage capability (up to 5.4V) - but therefore also a smaller capacity (5F).

 ### Wiring